gostevedore/gostevedore.github.io/content/en/docs/reference-guide/builder/_index.md

 {{</highlight >}}

 ### Docker driver using git context
 The following example demonstrates how to define a builder that uses Docker as the driver, with a remote Git repository as the build context and a Dockerfile located at `build/Dockerfile`.
-In this example, the Git repository `https://github.com/apenella/simple-go-helloworld.git` is used as the build context with the reference `v1.2.3`.
+Besides, the Git repository `https://github.com/apenella/simple-go-helloworld.git` is used as the build context with the reference `v1.2.3`.
 {{<highlight yaml "linenos=table">}}
 code:
   driver: docker